 NGO Añañau was founded in December 2014 by Sadith Paez Montesinos and Ellen Bosch in a Peruvian-Belgian cooperation.
 They met in 2010 during their previous work in a non-profit organization, where they were responsible for the coordination and organization of the project and its functioning.
 They also vouched for the pedagogic guidance of the children in their development and learning process.
 After 4 years of working together, they decided to start a new educational project together.
 Asociación ONG Añañau was born!

-"Our mission is to create an inspiring and safe learning environment in which Peruvian children and youngsters can discover, learn, develop, share and connect their talents and dreams."
+"Our mission is to create an inspiring and safe learning environment in which Peruvian children and adolescents can discover, learn, develop, share and connect their talents and dreams."